lauberlab/VirusHunterGatherer/README.md

 <!--
 NOTE: to download only RdRp-encoding RNA viruses, the following command can be used: `esearch -db nucleotide -query "txid2559587[Organism:exp] AND refseq[filter] NOT txid2732397[Organism:exp]" | efetch -format fasta > riboviria.no_pararnavirae.genomic.fna`
 -->

+## Configuration file

+The provided `config.yaml` serves as an example and is preconfigured for initial test runs, once the paths to the required folders and databases have been updated.

 ## Support